PRCA members receive 10 CPD points for listening to this podcast if they log it on the PRCA CPD programme.

 Russell Goldsmith was joined by a trio of PR experts.
-In the studio was Stephen Waddington, Partner and Chief Engagement Officer, Ketchum and Janet Morgan, former Director for Global Content Strategy and Planning, GlaxoSmithKline.
+In the studio were Stephen Waddington, Partner and Chief Engagement Officer, Ketchum (at time of recording) and Janet Morgan, former Director for Global Content Strategy and Planning, GlaxoSmithKline.
 Alex Malouf, Corporate Communications and Reputation Manager for the Arabian Peninsula, Procter & Gamble and Vice-Chair, Middle East Public Relations Association on the joined on line from his home in Dubai.

 The aim of the show was to preview the sessions that the three guests are going to be presenting at the PR conference in May and themes discussed included:

 One of the areas Stephen highlighted, whilst discussing his presentation, was that professional organisations around the world are very much focussing on competency frameworks.
 He believes this is an area that the Global Alliance is firmly leading.
 He said that they will be announcing their new competency framework, showing what excellence looks like for practitioners, at the Toronto event.
 You can get some background information on this by reading his own blog post – ‘Defining competence in public relations’.

 Janet said that practitioners need to find ways to become more responsive and faster, particularly to customer feedback and comments across social media.
 She referred to a 2012 Crisis Management Study by Freshfields that, whilst based on crises that hit between 2007 and 2012, she believes is still relevant now.
 The report stated that a quarter of crises that were breaking on social media were going into international media within an hour and that two thirds were making it into international media with 24hrs.
 However, once it’s broken, companies were taking an average of 21hrs to respond, leaving them open to ‘Trial by Twitter’.